apache/spark/docs/apache-airflow/upgrading-to-2.rst

 The most important step in this transition is also the easiest step to do in pieces.
 All Airflow 2.0 operators are backwards compatible with Airflow 1.10 using the backport provider packages.
-In your own time, you can transition to using these backport-providers by pip installing the provider via ``pypi`` and changing the import path.
+In your own time, you can transition to using these backport-providers by pip installing the provider via PyPI and changing the import path.

 For example: While historically you might have imported the DockerOperator in this fashion: